-D. Risk Factors
+Risk Factors

 In conducting our business, we face many risks that may interfere with our business objectives.
 Some of these risks relate to our operational processes, while others relate to our business environment.
 It is important to understand the nature of these risks and the impact they may have on our business, financial condition and results of operations.
-Some of the more relevant risks are described below.